andrei-pavel/portunus/README.md

   $package_manager                             Run only for this specific package manager.
 ```

 Start by running `curate-pkg` everyday to keep all your packages up to date.
 Then experiment with other options.
-Terminology in the help section is based on `apt` because it is the more complex than most.
+Terminology in the help section is based on `apt` because it is more complex than most.

 ## Contributing

 For changes to the package manager engine, you only need to know [bash](http://books.goalkicker.com/BashBook) and try to respect portability best practices.
 If you add a new argument, add it to the print usage function, the bash completions file and README.md.<br/>
 If, however, you wish to add support for a package manager, either create an issue, or follow these steps given for `pkg` as said package manager:<br/>

 1. `cp share/empty.sh share/packages-managers/pkg.sh`